rudneir2/WAF20-Security-Draft-V0/README.md

 # WAF20 Security Draft V0

-## Introduction to IT common environment
+## Introduction to IT common environment and Microsoft Security services considered in WAF Security recommendations

 Microsoft Well-Architected Framework helps you understand how to apply the best practices in using Microsoft Security services in your IT environment based on Recommendations in different segments such as Security patterns, Application Secrets, Encryption, “Identity and Access”, Networking, Segmentation and “Test and validation”.
 There are also other approaches that cover Microsoft security and its best practices, so it is important to understand what the main objective of WAF is.